caseyiannone/TitanticSurvivialD3/README.md

 * Scaling of visulization was confusing.
 	* Is the scaling done to represent a third point?
 * Hard to distinguish male vs female points.
+* Adjusted the opacity to show all female passengers compared to my target group of female passengers who paid $50+ so viwers can more easily compare that subset to the larger group of female passengers.

 #### My Own Self-Reflection:
 * Don't like the background color.
 Would prefer a more simplistic view of the visulization, like the theme_few in R.